yuqian2003/CANOE/README.md

-# CNOLP: Contextual Next Location Prediction
+# Chaotic Neural Oscillator Network for Next Location Prediction

 This is the PyTorch implementation of the CNOLP and helps readers to reproduce the results in the paper "**Chaotic Neural Oscillator Network for Next Location Prediction**".